friflo/Friflo.Json.Fliox/Engine/README.md

 }
 ```

-## Bulk Batch - EntityList
+## EntityBatch - EntityList

 An [EntityList](https://github.com/friflo/Friflo.Engine-docs/blob/main/api/EntityList.md) is a container
 of entities added to the list.
 Single entities are added using `Add()`. `AddTree()` adds an entity and all its children including their children etc.
-A bulk operation can be applied to all entities in the lists as shown in the example below.
+A **bulk operation** can be applied to all entities in the lists as shown in the example below.

 ```csharp